RishiDeKayne/2026-tandem-domain-pub/README.md

 # 2026-tandem-domain-pub

-This repo contains the analyses to accompany XXX
+This repo contains the analyses to accompany XXX pub

 Input data required to run the notebook `full_HMMsplit_analyze_pipeline.ipynb` was retrieved from the TIPS database and is stored in `tips_data/`